 This analysis should be done without passing judgment, as an exercise in self-reflection, in letting go, in establishing a healthy distance, and in developing autonomy.

-- Common names: heart chakra, fourth chakra, Anahata
+- Common names: heart chakra, the fourth chakra, Anahata

-- Name meaning: Anahata comes from Sanskrit and translates to immaculate, unspoilt, unstruck
+- Name meaning: Anahata comes from Sanskrit and translates to immaculate, unspoiled, unstruck

 - Corresponding gland: thymus

 The thymus gland, associated with the fourth chakra, is the central organ responsible for the correct functioning of the adaptive immune system.
 It produces T-cells which are crucial when the organism is defending itself from foreign invaders.